 A business becomes liable to be registered for VAT on 1 March 2009 but HMRC does not become aware of this liability until 1 June 2010.
 It cannot apply the 1% reduction to its flat rate percentage.

 A business becomes liable to be registered for VAT on 1 April 2009 but HMRC does not become aware of this liability until 1 September 2009.
-The business can apply the 1% reduction from the date it joins the FRS until 31 March 2010.
+The business can apply the 1% reduction from the date it joins the Flat Rate Scheme until 31 March 2010.
 If it joins the scheme with a start date of later than 31 March 2010, it cannot apply the reduction.

-4.8 Businesses that fits into more than one sector
+4.8 Businesses that fit into more than one sector

 4.9 Changes to the balance between parts of your business